-The Downley School is situated in an area of mainly private housing in a rural area.
+The Downley School is situated in a residential, rural area.
 The school has just over 420 pupils on roll.
 The ethnic composition of the school is in line with national figures for pupils from ethnic minority backgrounds.
 The largest group is "White British" with "Indian" and "Pakistani" pupils making up the next largest groups.
 The number of pupils eligible for free school meals is well below the national average.
 The percentage of pupils identified as having special educational needs is in line with the national average.
 Baseline assessment tests indicate that the profile of attainment on entry is above the national average.